-It’s time to vacate the city and delve into the wonders of the Yorkshire countryside, with these amazing country pubs around Leeds and beyond.
+It’s time to leave the city and delve into the wonders of the Yorkshire countryside, with these amazing country pubs around Leeds and beyond.

-As much as we love the pubs in the city centre, there’s nothing like going on an adventure into Yorkshire and discovering the amazing country pubs that are within easy reach of Leeds.
+As much as we love the bars of the city centre, there’s nothing like going on an adventure into Yorkshire and discovering the amazing country pubs that are within easy reach of Leeds.
 From hearty food and classic drinks to stunning views and that all important country air, next time you’re looking to try something new, why not head out of the city?

-If you’re looking for country pubs that retain their old school charm but have been brought up to date with a touch of modernity, look no further than The Boundary House in Methley.
-They specialise in quality local produce turning it into well respected dishes like their Barnsley lamb chop or lemon sole Meuniere.
-Their bar is chock full of craft beers, cocktails and wines, but if you get peckish after a couple of those, they also do scotch eggs, meat sticks and pork pies as bar snacks.
+If you’re looking for country pubs that retain their old school charm but have been brought up to date with modern decor, look no further than The Boundary House in Methley.
+They specialise in quality local produce, turning it into well-respected dishes like their Barnsley lamb rump and wild mushroom risotto.
+The bar is chock full of craft beers, cocktails and wines, but if you get peckish after a couple of those, they also do bar snacks like Scotch eggs, meat sticks and pork pies.

 The Boundary House, 24 Church Side, Methley, West Yorkshire, LS26 9EE.

 Just a short walk away from Malham Cove is a real Yorkshire gem.
-The Lister Arms prides itself on being a home from home, with an idyllic atmosphere in a beautiful setting.
+The Lister Arms prides itself on being a home from home with a welcoming atmosphere in a beautiful setting.
 A traditional coaching inn, it has kept up with the times, balancing its heritage with home-cooked food and a bar full of tempting drinks.
-So whether you fancy a post-trek bite or a night of luxury after exploring the Yorkshire Dales National Park, there aren’t many better than The Lister Arms.
+So whether you fancy a post-walk bite or a night of luxury after exploring the Yorkshire Dales National Park, there aren’t many better.

 The Lister Arms, Malham, Near Skipton, North Yorkshire, BD23 4DB.

-For hundreds of years Dick Hudsons has been a staple of Bingley hospitality.
-The pub has been around since the 18th century, serving up quality food and drink to its patrons and making it one of the country pubs worth leaving Leeds for.
-Set on the edge of Rombald’s Moor, head out to see the gorgeous local countryside before retiring back to the pub for some quality grub and a drink or two from behind the bar.
+For hundreds of years, Dick Hudsons has been a staple of Bingley hospitality.
+The pub has been around since the 18th-century, serving up quality food and drink to its customers, making it one of the must-visit country pubs near Leeds.
+Set on the edge of Rombalds Moor, head out to see the gorgeous local countryside before retiring back to the pub where you can enjoy classic British fare and a drink or two.

 Dick Hudsons, Otley Road, Bingley, West Yorkshire, BD16 3BA.

-About 40 minutes outside of Leeds on the other side of Wakefield is the village of Ackworth, where you’ll find a country pub with possibly the most apt name you’ll come across.
-The Rustic Arms is set over an acre of land which makes for a stunning beer garden, enclosed by the countryside and stunning views of the nearby fishing lake.
-They have a home cooked and freshly prepared food menu to tuck into, while the bar has all the usual fare you’ll be after.
+About 40 minutes outside of Leeds is the village of Ackworth, where you’ll find a country pub with possibly the most perfect name you’ll ever see.
+The Rustic Arms is set in over an acre of land which means it has a cracking beer garden, enclosed by the countryside and blessed with brilliant views of the nearby fishing lake.
+They have a home-cooked and freshly prepared food menu which you can wash down with classic ales, spirits and wine.

 The Rustic Arms, 7 Long Lane, Pontefract, West Yorkshire, WF7 7EZ.

-Out towards Skipton, The Bull at Broughton is one of those rare pubs that you can’t help but love.
-From the stunning building and outside seating in the magnificent Yorkshire countryside to the seasonal produce hand picked from the best local suppliers they can find, regional beers and carefully selected wines, it makes for a memorable day out of the city.
+Out towards Skipton, The Bull at Broughton is one of those classic pubs that you can’t help but fall in love with.
+From the stunning building and outside seating in the magnificent Yorkshire countryside to the seasonal produce hand-picked from the best local suppliers they can find, you will be well looked after.
+Top it off with local real ales or carefully selected wines for a memorable day out of the city.

 The Bull at Broughton, Skipton, North Yorkshire, BD23 3AE.

-Tucked in between Dewsbury and Huddersfield, and just 18 miles from Leeds, The Woolpack Country Inn is a pub packed full of history that’s well worth an extra bit of effort.
-It’s been there since the 18th century, but the food is well up to today’s standards with plenty of favourites to devour, like oven baked sea bream and stuffed chicken, washing it down from the hefty selection behind the bar.
-Even better, they allow for muddy boots and dirty dogs for any explorers too.
+Tucked in between Dewsbury and Huddersfield, and just 18 miles from Leeds, The Woolpack Country Inn is packed full of history and worth an extra bit of effort to get to.
+It’s been there since the 18th century, but the food is well up to today’s standards with plenty of favourites to devour, like belly pork or lamb shank.
+You can wash it down with local ales and an extensive wine list.
+It’s perfect for a post-walk pitstop as they allow muddy boots and dirty dogs.